bcgov/common-messaging-service/openshift/README.md

 * NAMESPACE - the Openshift namespace where we can source our Frontend NPM image (ex. z208i4-tools)
 * PATH\_ROOT - compiled into our React code, the path were we will be hosting the backend and frontend (ex. /pr-3 or /mssc)

-### Build Template - backend.bc.yaml
-This template is used to create our Backend Runtime image, it is 2nd in the Backend chained build and is based on backend-npm.bc.yaml.
-This image will only be created and updated if the [backend/*](../backend) code changes - basically if we update any Backend code.
-Our latest code is copied into place and we start the node server with "npm run start"

-The template expects 6 parameters:

-* REPO\_NAME - name of the repository
-* JOB\_NAME - this will be master or a pull request (ex. pr-3)
-* SOURCE\_REPO\_URL - complete url to the repo (including .git)
-* SOURCE\_REPO\_REF - master or pull request ref (ex. pull/3/head)
-* APP\_NAME - name of the application: mssc
-* NAMESPACE - the Openshift namespace where we can source our Backend NPM image (ex. z208i4-tools)

 ### Build Template - frontend.bc.yaml
 This template is used to create our Frontend Runtime image, it is 3rd in the Frontend chained build and uses frontend-builder.bc.yaml.
 This image will only be created and updated if the [frontend/*](../frontend) code changes - basically if we update any Frontend code.
 The minified React production bundle is copied into a new image that is a Caddy server, which serves that static file.